A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Abstract

 \section{Abstract}

-How to divide floor plans or navigation maps into a semantic representation, such as rooms and corridors, is an important research question in fields such as human-robot interaction, place categorization, or semantic mapping.
-While most algorithms focus on segmenting robot built maps, those are not the only types of map a robot, or its user, can use.
-We have developed a method for segmenting maps from different modalities, focusing on robot built maps and hand-drawn sketch maps, and show better results than state of the art for both types.
+How to divide floor plans or navigation maps into semantic representations, such as rooms and corridors, is an important research question in fields such as human-robot interaction, place categorization, or semantic mapping.
+While most works focus on segmenting robot built maps, those are not the only types of map a robot, or its user, can use.
+We present a method for segmenting maps from different modalities, focusing on robot built maps and hand-drawn sketch maps, and show better results than state of the art for both types.

 Our method segments the map by doing a convolution between the distance image of the map and a circular kernel, and grouping pixels of the same value.
-Segmentation is done by detecting ripple like patterns where pixel values vary quickly, and merging neighboring regions with similar values.
+Segmentation is done by detecting ripple-like patterns where pixel values vary quickly, and merging neighboring regions with similar values.

-We identify a flaw in segmentation evaluation metric used in recent works and propose a more consistent metric.
-We compare our results to ground-truth segmentations of maps from a publicly available dataset, on which we obtain a better Matthews correlation coefficient (MCC) than state of the art with 0.98 compared to 0.85 for a recent Voronoi-based segmentation method and 0.78 for the DuDe segmentation method.
-We also provide a dataset of sketches of an indoor environment, with two possible sets of ground truth segmentations, on which our method obtains a MCC of 0.82 against 0.40 for the Voronoi-based segmentation method and 0.45 for DuDe.
+We identify a flaw in the segmentation evaluation metric used in recent works and propose a metric based on Matthews correlation coefficient (MCC).
+We compare our results to ground-truth segmentations of maps from a publicly available dataset, on which we obtain a better MCC than the state of the art with 0.98 compared to 0.65 for a recent Voronoi-based segmentation method and 0.70 for the DuDe segmentation method.
+We also provide a dataset of sketches of an indoor environment, with two possible sets of ground truth segmentations, on which our method obtains an MCC of 0.56 against 0.28 for the Voronoi-based segmentation method and 0.30 for DuDe.